This Brussels Sprouts Slaw is a crunchy and fresh way to learn to love this super-healthy vegetable, and get a good dose of cancer-fighting compounds.

-Brussels sprouts are cousins to cabbage, broccoli, and cauliflower, and all are classified as cruciferous vegetables.
+Brussels sprouts are cruciferous vegetables, and cousins to cabbage, broccoli, and cauliflower.
 While many dislike or won’t even go near them because of their strong odor when boiled, Brussels sprouts (and all cruciferous vegetables) are worth a second look.
 They’re high in fiber, vitamins C, K, and folic acid, and many cancer-fighting compounds.
 Sulforaphane is the compound in cruciferous vegetables, which accounts for the strong odor.
 While it might not smell so good when cooked, sulforaphane has been shown to slow the growth of cancer cells, and even cause cell death of many types of cancer cells in lab research.

-Brussels sprouts, and cruciferous veggies in general, smell (and taste) way worse when boiled and over cooked.
+Brussels sprouts, and cruciferous veggies in general, smell (and taste) way worse when boiled and overcooked!
+SO just don’t boil ’em people!
 To enjoy their flavor, toss with olive oil, salt and pepper and roast in a 400 degree oven until tender, crispy, and caramelized – or eat them raw as in this recipe adapted from the American Institute on Cancer Research.
 By the way, their website is an excellent resource for information on cancer research and prevention.

 - 3/4 lb Brussels sprouts